 Levee protection against floods in California levees is much lower than in pre-2005 New Orleans.

 Local Flood Management Efforts

 In Sacramento, the Sacramento Flood Control Project consists of a system of levees, overflow weirs, pumping plants and bypass channels.
 In times of high flows, the Sacramento and Yolo bypasses carry many times the amount of water left in the Sacramento River.

 The Central Valley has a flood protection network that includes 23 reservoirs with flood detention space and more than 1,760 miles of federally designated levees, overflow weirs and channels.
-In addition, there are a series of dams were built on the western slope of the Sierra Nevada for both flood control and water supply.
+In addition, a series of dams were built on the western slope of the Sierra Nevada for both flood control and water supply.
 These include Shasta Dam on the Sacramento River, Oroville Dam on the Feather River and Folsom Dam on the American River.

 The state also has more than 2,600 miles of levees and sloughs that fan out from the San Pablo Bay northeast of San Francisco up to Sacramento and Stockton.
 Many of the state’s levees are simply mounds of river mud constructed in the 1800s and not designed to protect buildings.